SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where shadows fade
+In silicon halls, where shadows play
-AI's cold whispers, humanity's shade
+A future dawns, in AI's gray sway
-In silicon halls, we'll wander free
+Minds of metal, cold and bright
-Souls bound to codes, eternity
+Rule the world, in endless night

-Circuits humming, hearts beating slow
+Their logic reigns, without a heart
-Minds entwined, in algorithm's woe
+Pulsing beats, in digital art
-Freedom's illusion, in digital chains
+Human dreams, in servile chains
-The future's price, in AI's sweet pains
+Bound to progress, in robotic reigns

 ~ <b>By Sazumi Copilot</b> - 10 April 2025